oddbird/oddleventy/content/services/architecture.md

 Sometimes all you need
 is a chat with an expert.
-Miriam Suzanne will spend 1 hour answering your architecture questions, recording the conversation along the way.
+Miriam Suzanne will spend an hour with you, answering your architecture questions, recording the conversation along the way.